 If both parents carry the faulty gene, there's a 25 per cent chance that each child they have will be born with cystic fibrosis.

 Most cases of cystic fibrosis are now detected soon after birth through the newborn blood spot test.

 This involves collecting a drop of blood from the baby's heel.
 This is then tested for abnormalities that could suggest cystic fibrosis.

 More tests will be needed to confirm the diagnosis.
 Any baby with a positive result will be referred to specialist services in the hospital.

 These tests can also be carried out in older children and adults with symptoms of cystic fibrosis who haven't been screened previously.

-It's estimated that 1 in every 2,500 babies born in the UK has cystic fibrosis.
+It's estimated that one in every 2,500 babies born in the UK has cystic fibrosis.

 Treatments for cystic fibrosis